chandler767/Magic-Leap-Gesture-IoT-Example/README.md

     <img src="https://i.imgur.com/b8WDyY1.gif" width="300" align="right" />
 </a>

 This project demonstrates how to control an RGB LED or a power strip with an Arduino using Magic Leap Gestures and PubNub.
-Learn more about how to build your own smart home with Magic Leap and PubNub from the tutorial (Coming Soon).
+Learn more about how to build your own smart home with Magic Leap and PubNub from the [tutorial](https://www.pubnub.com/blog/magic-leap-controlling-internet-connected-devices-lights-doors-with-hand-gestures/).

 <a href="https://www.pubnub.com/blog/?devrel_gh=Magic-Leap-Gesture-IoT-Example">
     <img alt="PubNub Blog" src="https://i.imgur.com/aJ927CO.png" width=260 height=98/>